social-navigation-group/sbpd-dataset-pipeline/anonymization/README.md

 You can also use `define_area.py` to define the tracking area for each video file individually.

+## Tips
+- In both python files, scale can be helpful if the video resolution is marger than the screen resolution.
+- For `restrict-area`, area selection should be focused on pedestrians' footing area.

 ## Connect to labelling-tool

 Go to the "trajectories" folder.
 Copy the toml files to `<path to labelling-tool>/resources/config/original_data` and the video files to `<path to labelling-tool>/resources/videos`.
 Then please refer to leblling-tool's readme for further instructions.